Melandel/workflow/README.md

 * a `my.pomodoro` file to use for tracking daily activity and celebrate progress.
 Also a todolist.
 * a `my.notes` file to use for writing drafts, taking notes, storing resource links, basically aknowledge database
 * a `tmp` folder for backup files, logs, archived diffs and other sandbox projects
+* a `setup` folder for backup files, logs, archived diffs and other sandbox projects
 * a `snippets` folder

 ### Tools ###